 You can monitor the job execution progress in real-time or at a later date, from the Log View page.
 The recent and running jobs are also displayed in the Home page, as further illustrated below.

 |Note:||By default, you can view the log of any jobs where you have "read" access.
 To view the global log of all jobs and events in FlowForce Server, your user account must have the View unfiltered log privilege.|

-You can view the status of all currently running jobs in the Home page of the FlowForce Web administration interface, in the "Running jobs" section.
+You can view the status of all currently running jobs in the Home page of the FlowForce Web administration interface, in the "Recent and Running Jobs" section.

-The Status column reflects the job status as it was when the page was last refreshed.
+The "Status" column reflects the job status as it was when the page was last refreshed.
 To get the latest status of all jobs, click the Reload Grid button.
 For reference to all the job instance statuses, see Job Statuses.

-In addition to running job instances, the table displays also any recently finished jobs, including jobs that failed for whatever reason.
+The grid displays also any recently finished jobs, including jobs that failed for whatever reason.
 Such jobs are displayed only for a short time (approximately 1-2 minutes) after their execution finished.
 You can always check the full history of each job instance from the Log page, see Viewing the Job Log.

 If necessary, it is possible to stop running job instances by clicking the Stop job button.
 Note, however, that this may cause data corruption and should be done only exceptionally, see also Stopping Jobs.

 If multiple FlowForce Server instances run as a cluster, the "Running jobs" table includes additional details about the cluster members running each job instance, see Monitoring Execution of Distributed Jobs.